 WW: Who has been essential in helping you to realize this project?

 LE: The people who have been essential are Chelsea Rodriguez, Andre Squerra, Michael Goldman, and Brendan Schweda.
 They will be performing in the piece, and they have helped me so much.

 Photo: Brendan Schweda, pictured here as the Mad Hatter, will be playing Zidler.

 New York City residents can look for Lauren and her troupe rehearsing at Sheep’s Meadow in Central Park, starting in late spring through the summer.
 “Moulin Rouge,” the circus version will be performed at The Muse in Brooklyn on September 10th, 2016.

 To learn more about The Muse in Brooklyn, check out their website:

-Lauren Elizabeth is graduate of Vassar College where she was a member of The Barefoot Monkeys Circus Arts Club.
+Lauren Elizabeth is a graduate of Vassar College where she was a member of The Barefoot Monkeys Circus Arts Club.
 She is a theatre artist, acrobat, costume designer, and choreographer.

-If you would like to help fund Lauren’s project, check out her indiegogo crowd-funding page:
+If you would like to help fund Lauren’s project, check out her Indiegogo crowd-funding page: